AP Explains: Trump revives debate about Robert E. Lee

-Today, many view him as a symbol of racism and America’s slaveholding history.
-His transformation — at the center of the recent violence in Charlottesville, Virginia — reflects the changing moods in the United States around race, mythology and national reconciliation.
+Today, many view Lee as a symbol of racism and America’s slaveholding history.
+His legacy also reflects the changing moods in the United States around race, mythology and national reconciliation.

 Lee monuments and the many schools named for him now face renewed scrutiny in a demographically changing nation.